Ghulam Mohiuddin (actor)

-Ghulam Mohiuddin (Punjabi, غلام محی الدین; also spelled Ghulam Mohi-Ud-Din) (born 27 October 1951) is a Pakistani actor of Urdu and Punjabi films.
+Ghulam Mohiuddin (Punjabi, غلام محی الدین; also spelled Ghulam Mohi-Ud-Din) (born 27 October 1950) is a Pakistani actor of Urdu and Punjabi films.

-One of the country's most popular film actors during the 70s, 80s and the 90s, he has worked in over 400 movies in Urdu and Punjabi during a career spanning nearly 50 years.
+One of the country's most popular film actors from the 1970s to the 1990s, he has worked in over 400 Urdu and Punjabi movies during a career spanning nearly 50 years.

-He is popularly known as Gullo Bhai in the Pakistan film Industry.
+He is popularly known as Gullo Bhai in the Pakistan film industry.

 Early life and family

-He was born in Karachi into a Muhajir family of policemen with roots in Hyderabad Deccan and Bombay.
+Mohiuddin was born in Hyderabad, India in 1950; his family moved to Nazimabad, Karachi in 1958.
+He belongs to a Muhajir family of policemen with roots in Hyderabad Deccan and Bombay.
 One of five brothers and three sisters, he later shifted for his film work to Lahore, Punjab, where he has been living ever since.

 His son Ali Mohiuddin is also an actor, having made his film debut in 2016 with Sawal 700 Crore Dollar Ka.
+Ghulam had produced the movie.

 Career

+Cinema

+After graduation, Mohiuddin began acting with radio and television plays.
 In 1974, he began his career in the film industry with the movie Dil Walay.
-The following year, he starred in Mera Naam Hai Mohabbat, which was released and became a blockbuster hit in both Pakistan and China.
+The following year, he starred in Mera Naam Hai Mohabbat, which became a blockbuster hit in both Pakistan and China.
 This film was inspired by a Chinese folk story and marked Babra Sharif's debut as a lead actress.

+He worked in all film genres, including action, where he was known for performing his own stunts.
+He was also noted for embracing experimental roles: in Pakistan's own adaptations of Sergio Leone's spaghetti westerns he played the "Man with No Name" type characters in movies such as Aansoo Aur Sholay (1976), followed by Aatish (1980) and Aandhi Aur Toofan (1984).
+He also starred in sci-fi movies and in Punjabi movies, while he could play the hero, the anti-hero as well the villain.

+Television

+Beginning in the 2000s, as a result of the decline of Pakistan's cinema, Mohiuddin ventured into television series.

+Legacy

+Ghulam Mohiuddin is widely regarded as one of the defining stars of Pakistan's cinema golden era, particularly from the 1970s through the 1990s.
+Over a career spanning nearly five decades and more than 400 films, he became known for his screen presence, remembered for his tall stature and distinctive deep voice, his performances in both Urdu and Punjabi cinema, and enduring popularity across generations.

-Throughout his career, he has been the recipient of numerous accolades, including multiple Nigar Awards, Lux Style Awards and the prestigious Pride of Performance award, which was presented to him by the President of Pakistan in 2020.
+He has been the recipient of numerous accolades, including multiple Nigar Awards, Lux Style Awards and the prestigious Pride of Performance award, which was presented to him by the President of Pakistan in 2020.